By Gary Scheiner, MS, CDE

 Carbohydrate is what raises the blood glucose level abruptly after meals.
 Not fat or protein or vitamins or minerals.
 Carbohydrate.
 Counting and managing the amount of carbohydrate in your diet has important benefits.
 If you take multiple daily injections of insulin or use an insulin pump, carbohydrate counting allows you to match doses of mealtime rapid-acting insulin to the foods you eat.
 This allows for almost unlimited dietary flexibility and helps to prevent post-meal highs and lows.

 If you control your diabetes with diet and exercise, pills or just one or two insulin injections a day, you can also use carbohydrate counting to improve your control.
-Researchers at the University of Texas School of Allied Health Sciences in Galveston found that consistent carbohydrate intake (eating the same amount of carbohydrate at the same meals on a daily basis) in people with Type 2 diabetes leads to improvements in blood glucose control, whether or not a person also loses weight.
-In their study, people who ate consistent amounts of carbohydrate at regular intervals lowered their average blood glucose by 55 mg/dl, and lowered their average HbA1c (glycosylated hemoglobin, or A1C) from 8.8 percent to 6.9 percent.
-(The American Diabetes Association recommends shooting for an HbA1c level below 7 percent to prevent long-term diabetes complications.)
+Researchers at the University of Texas School of Allied Health Sciences in Galveston found that consistent carbohydrate intake (eating the same amount of carbohydrate at the same meals on a daily basis) in people with type 2 diabetes leads to improvements in blood glucose control, whether or not a person also loses weight.
+In their study, people who ate consistent amounts of carbohydrate at regular intervals lowered their average blood glucose by 55 mg/dl, and lowered their average HbA1c (glycosylated hemoglobin, or A1C) from 8.8% to 6.9%.
+(The American Diabetes Association recommends shooting for an HbA1c level below 7% to prevent long-term diabetes complications.)

 Carbohydrate counting simply means adding up the total amount of carbohydrate (in grams) in meals and snacks.
 Carbohydrates include sugars, including sucrose (table sugar), fructose (fruit sugar) and lactose (milk sugar), as well as starches, which include much of the carbohydrate found in bread, rice, cereal and potatoes.
 When you eat something that contains starch, the starch is broken down into glucose before entering your bloodstream.